pankajmasaye88/FullStack-Blogging-App/Deployment-Steps-Followed-By-Me.md

-Below is a **ready-to-use GitHub README.md** structure for your project **“Production Level CI/CD Pipeline Project – FullStack Blogging App”**.
-You can directly copy and paste it into your GitHub repository.

 ---

 # 🚀 Production Level CI/CD Pipeline Project – FullStack Blogging App

-This project demonstrates a **Production-level CI/CD pipeline implementation for a FullStack Blogging Application** using modern **DevOps tools and best practices**.
+This project demonstrates a **Production-level CI/CD pipeline implementation for a FullStack Blogging Application** and the **steps** i have followed.

 The pipeline automates the complete workflow from **code commit → build → security scan → artifact storage → containerization → Kubernetes deployment → monitoring**.